mosra/magnum-website/content/blog/meta/new-website-is-here.rst

 stepping stone, allowing us to share the progress of everything that comes after.
 One of the more important things to be released is a public roadmap for Magnum, uncovering the feature priorities and future milestones.
-The open website content also lowers the barrier for controbutions, enabling people to, for example, publish guest posts on the blog.
+The open website content also lowers the barrier for contributions, enabling people to, for example, publish guest posts on the blog.
 But more on that later ;)